Social Capital and Regional Innovation: Evidence from Private Firms in the US

-Journal of Economics and Business,
+Journal of Economic Behavior and Organization,

 Read press release